What is Collagen?

 It's sourced from hides of grass-fed pasture-raised bovine (cows).
 It's easy availability makes it a cheaper source of collagen and protein.
 Bovine collagen contains 18 amino acids (similar to marine) but does not contain all the essential amino acids, and therefore not a complete protein.

 Best Collagen Supplements: A Game-Changer for Health & Wellness, Beauty, Lifestyle

-Our go-to collagen supplements include Vital Proteins, the OG pioneers of collagen products, and Further Food, a women-owned brand focussed on high-quality premium collagen and functional mushroom blends.
+Our go-to collagen supplements include Vital Proteins, the OG pioneers of collagen products, and Further Food, a women-owned brand focussed on high-quality premium collagen peptides boosted with functional mushrooms.

 Vital Proteins has a range of bovine based collagen peptides, predominantly Types I and III collagen, and our favourites include Unflavoured Collagen Peptides, Unflavoured Collagen Peptides with Hyaluronic Acid and Vitamin C for that added glow and boosted hydration,

 While Further Food collagen peptides have Types I, II, III collagen.

 Bovine Collagen predominantly Type 1 and 3 support skin, hair, nails, bones, joints, and digestion, while Marine Collagen predominantly Type 2 collagen is particularly useful for joint pain and arthritis.